 What is oropharyngeal cancer?

-Oropharyngeal cancer is a disease in which cancer cells are found within the anatomical borders of the oropharynx.
-The majority of oropharyngeal cancers are squamous cell carcinomas, which are cancers arising from the surface cells of the throat.
+More than 90% of oropharyngeal cancers are squamous cell carcinomas, which are cancers arising from the flat surface cells lining your mouth and throat.

 What is the oropharynx?

-What are the stages of oropharyngeal cancer?
+What causes oropharyngeal cancer?

 What are the symptoms of oropharyngeal cancer?